 A vocal phenomenon whose powerful, gospel-trained voice defined pop music for a generation, even as her personal struggles unfolded in the spotlight.

-Whitney Houston’s voice was an instrument of pure, galvanizing force.
-Born into musical royalty in Newark, New Jersey, she began singing in her church choir before being discovered by Arista Records' Clive Davis.
-Her 1985 self-titled debut unleashed a string of number-one hits, and her technical mastery—a combination of power, control, and gospel inflection—set a new standard.
-She dominated the 80s and 90s with anthems like 'I Will Always Love You,' which became one of the best-selling singles ever, and starred in successful films like 'The Bodyguard.'
+Whitney Houston's 'I Will Always Love You' became one of the best-selling singles ever.
+Born into musical royalty in Newark, New Jersey, she began singing in her church choir before Arista Records' Clive Davis discovered her.
+Her 1985 self-titled debut unleashed a string of number-one hits.
+Her technical mastery combined power, control, and gospel inflection.
+She dominated the 80s and 90s with anthems and starred in successful films like 'The Bodyguard.'
 Her success paved the way for future Black artists in mainstream pop and MTV.
-Yet, her later years were marred by a public battle with substance abuse and a tumultuous marriage, creating a tragic contrast to her pristine image.
-Her death in 2012 cemented her legacy as one of the greatest vocalists in history, a artist whose gifts were as immense as her struggles were heartbreaking.
+Later years were marred by a public battle with substance abuse and a tumultuous marriage, creating a tragic contrast to her pristine image.
+Her death in 2012 placed her among the greatest vocalists in history.

 1946–1964